[This post was brought to you with support from Flights24]

 The first thing you’ll want to do is to have a look at some of the cheap flights available.
 Check the usual booking sites, you’re sure to find some good deals.
 Book your flight so that you leave right after work on Friday and get in to Las Vegas in the evening.

 Next, book your hotel.
 You’ll want to stay on The Las Vegas Strip, or somewhere Strip-adjacent.
 There are plenty of options for every budget, and you want to be right where all the action is.
-Staying off-Strip can sound appealing (and cheap), but you’ll just end up wasting your time and money on taxis.
+Staying off-Strip can sound appealing (and cheap), but you’ll just end up wasting your time and money on taxis or in Uber since this is a popular service now a days, and you can even compare uber insurance quotes online to travel safely in this way of transportation.

 Now you’re ready to party!